 D R Harris Arlington Bath & Shower Gel

 It makes sense, then, to look for ways to send yourself off to sleep.
 That way, you’ll not only have more energy, but you’ll also stay trim.
 It’s an odd one, but Swiss researchers found that warm feet were the best predictors of rapid sleep onset.
 In science speak, it widens blood vessels, increases heat loss and lets you cool yourself through your extremities.
-In style speak, it means you can wear these choice socks.
+In style speak, it means you can wear these super socks.

-Oliver Spencer Miller Cable-Knit Socks
+Oliver Spencer Miller Socks

-Pantherella Cashmere-Blend Socks
+Pantherella Danvers Socks

 Sleeping tight helps maintain your immune system